Raquel Peña (politician)

-Raquel Peña Rodríguez de Antuña (born 10 September 1966) is a Dominican politician and academic who has serves as the 40th Vice President of the Dominican Republic under President Luis Abinader since 2020.
+Raquel Peña Rodríguez de Antuña (born 10 September 1966) is a Dominican politician and academic who has served as the 40th Vice President of the Dominican Republic under President Luis Abinader since 2020.

 Early life and education

 Raquel Peña was born in Santiago de los Caballeros, Dominican Republic, on 10 September 1966, to Rafael Leocadio Peña Guillén and Estela Rodríguez de Peña.
 Her father was a cigar salesman.
 Her primary education was conducted in Santiago de los Caballeros at the Sagrado Corazón de Jesús and La Salle schools.
 She graduated from Pontificia Universidad Católica Madre y Maestra (PUCMM) with a degree in business administration and from the Université du Québec with a Master of Business Administration in 2002.

 Career

 Peña assumed control of the general management of the commercial and tobacco companies owned by her family.
 She holds shares in Parque Industrial Corporación Zona Franca del Norte, SA.
 She started teaching at PUCMM in 2000, and was director of the Business Administration.
 She was financial vice-rector of PUCMM from 2015 to 2020.

 Peña's family had close ties to political figures in the Dominican Republic, including Hipólito Mejía and Luis Abinader.
 During the 2012 election Peña led the Modern Revolutionary Party's (PRM) campaign in Santiago de los Caballeros.

 Abinader, the presidential nominee of the PRM, selected Peña as his vice presidential running mate and they won in the 2020 election.
 She is the third woman, after Milagros Ortiz Bosch and Margarita Cedeño, to serve as vice president.

 Abinader appointed her as coordinator of the Health cabinet.
 In that position she managed the Dominican Republic's response to the COVID-19 pandemic.
 She was temporarily placed as head of the Ministry of Environment in 2022, until someone could be selected to lead it.